• East-West Rail | Looking Back and Looking Forward

 The garage, which also includes a local and intercity bus facility, was completed in 2003, but the train station renovations never happened, for various reasons.

-Interestingly the station will continue to be staffed with an attendant who will coordinate activities at the station within an hour of a train’s departure or arrival time.
+Interestingly, the station in Brattleboro will continue to be staffed with an attendant who will coordinate activities at the station within an hour of a train’s departure or arrival time.

 Its encouraging to see Amtrak and other stakeholders moving forward with long term planning for passenger rail projects, such as this one, during this very difficult time for all of us.